terrabrasilis/docker-stacks/services/geoserver-publisher/README.md

-### Geoserver Publisher Microservice
+### Geoserver Publisher Microservices

-This service uses the entire functionality of Python language to download FTP, to execute GDAL command and consume to publish new layers into Geoserver.
+This stack consists of three services.
+These services use the Python language to download files from FTP, run the GDAL command and publish new layers to Geoserver.
-Neither of these services uses shell scripts anymore, just the Python libraries to execute all necessities.

 Location of yaml and deploy.sh file into server FIP-SERVICE, see directory:`cd /data/raster`